BroadcomMFD/code4z/README.md

 * Stop at designated breakpoints, continue from designated breakpoint and step through the listing.
 * Close debug session.

-### Zowe Explorer and Developer Testing / get rid of it
+### Zowe Explorer and Developer Testing / consider getting rid of this part and think about wo

 * Unit test code changes by submitting batch jobs.
 Access JCL in datasets using Zowe Explorer and submit them to the target z/OS system.
 View the results on the VS Code editor allowing quick and easy batch based unit testing of their code changes.